farhanmaulana23/farhanmaulana23/README.md

 ### Hi there!
 I'm Farhan 👋

-I'm currently 2020 iGEM Ambassador to Asia and working in Nano Venture, a startup accelerator in Serpong, Indonesia.
+I'm currently working as Corporate Strategy Lead in Schoters, an edtech from Indonesia.

 - 🔭 I’m currently working on investment analysis, pitch decks, financial modelling, and business dashboard.
 - 🌱 I’m currently learning German, digital marketing, and data visualization